ThemeMountain/docs/source/_kant/integrations/stampready.blade.md

 ## Supported Attributes

-The following StampReady attributes are supported in Sartre Email:
+The following StampReady attributes are supported in Kant Email:

 ### Template Attributes